PA Research Foundation

-The PA Research Foundation (PARF) is an Australian Non for Profit Organization that raises funds for lifesaving research to develop better diagnoses and treatments for some of Australia’s biggest health challenges.
+The PA Research Foundation (PARF) is an Australian nonprofit organization that raises funds for lifesaving research to develop better diagnoses and treatments for some of Australia’s biggest health challenges.

 The Foundation does not receive any financial support from the government and is funded solely through donations from corporate sponsors, community fundraising and groups, events, donations and bequests from individuals.